TV Tropes Needs Your Help

 - In the Judge Dee novel The Chinese Gold Murders, one character is a Master of Disguise who at one point pretends to be his brother's corpse.
 At the end, the Judge thanks him for scaring off enemies by pretending to be a ghost, and he tells the Judge he wasn't there and has no idea what the Judge is talking about.

-- In G. K. Chesterton's The Man Who Was Thursday, an actor named Wilks decided to parody "the celebrated Professor de Worms".
+- In The Man Who Was Thursday, an actor named Wilks decided to parody "the celebrated Professor de Worms".
 He was too good and completely succeeded in convincing all and sundry that he was the genuine article.
 (The crippled de Worms was a less convincing cripple because Reality Is Unrealistic) Then the police recruited him, because the professor was an anarchist, and they needed someone to infiltrate.

 Before I could fully recover, however, two or three of these admirers ran up to me radiating indignation, and told me that a public insult had been put upon me in the next room.
 I inquired its nature.
 It seemed that an impertinent fellow had dressed himself up as a preposterous parody of myself.